Skip to main content

 • character development

-The character development in the game is highly praised, with characters portrayed as complex individuals with unique motives and personalities, avoiding one-dimensional stereotypes.
-The integration of a family tree and a robust character development system enhances the narrative, making political and familial dynamics significant to the gameplay.
+Character development is praised for its depth, with characters portrayed as complex individuals with unique motives and personalities, avoiding one-dimensional stereotypes.
+Additionally, the inclusion of a well-structured family tree and elements like military tradition and technology further enriches the narrative.

 • “+ proper family tree, character development, military tradition, technology, and management systems.”